 - Oatmeal Soda Bread Recipe

 - Sausages with Onion & Guinness Gravy Recipe

 What happens on St Patrick’s Day

 Though held in honour of a saint, St Patrick’s Day has become a secular festival for the most part.
 Many see it as a spring festival, with all the green colour associated with it (the irony is no doubt not lost in places such as Montréal and Alaska, where snow drifts will still be around for the next two months.)

 Parades are held, and there is a great deal of “Irish” food cooked up and served.
-Americans often cook up corned beef (though the Irish don’t.)
-The Irish will do cabbage with hame or bacon (bacon, as in a side of bacon, not slices.)
-Beverages include Guinness, green beer, Irish Coffee, stout, Bailey’s, Murphys, Smithwicks, Harp, etc.
+Americans often cook up corned beef served with sauerkraut (though the Irish don’t.)
+The Irish will do cabbage with ham or bacon (bacon, as in a side of bacon, not slices.)
+Beverages include Guinness, stout, green beer, Irish Coffee, Bailey’s, Murphys, Smithwicks, Harp, etc.

-Though thought of as Irish, St Patrick was actually Welsh — or more accurately, perhaps, Roman.
-He was born in Wales c.
+Though thought of as Irish, St Patrick was actually a Roman born in Wales c.
 385 AD.
 His father was a Roman army officer named Calpurnius, making St Patrick a Roman citizen, as Britain was still Roman then.